 Beans, beans, and more beans.
 That’s what I have in my cupboards.
 I like to buy different types of beans because they are so cool!
 I mean what’s not to like about beans?
 They are packed with protein, nutrients, and flavor.
 Beans are beautiful and inspirational.
 In fact, they were the inspiration for this photo I took at the Plated Stories Workshop this past May.

-This Slow Roasted Tomato Soup is made with tomatoes from my garden that I slow roasted and froze last summer.
+This Slow Roasted Tomato Soup is made with homegrown tomatoes that are slow roasted to bring out the flavor.
+For a different experience, I served it with Biscotti Picanti.
 I planted a bunch of tomato plants last year and ended up with a pretty good harvest.
-After making marinara, salsa, soup, and tomato bread, I ran out of ideas so I ended up slow roasting a bunch and freezing several containers for later use.
+After making marinara, salsa, soup, and tomato bread, I ran out of ideas so I ended up slow roasting a bunch

 I picked a bunch of tomatoes from my garden the other day and since the weather has gotten a little bit cooler, I decided to make tomato soup.
 This Classic Tomato Soup is made with Roma tomatoes and herbs from my garden.
 Nothing beats the taste of fresh tomatoes from the garden.
 At least that is what I’ve always heard.
 I had never really been